-Incorporate audience member’s names: “So you can see, John, how the process will be significantly shorter.”
+Incorporate names: What’s everyone’s favorite word?
+Their name!
+This simple trick can keep everyone on their toes (especially on con calls) and add a bit of flattery, too.
+“So you can see, John, how the process will be significantly shorter.”
 “Barbara was sharing with me earlier…”

-Ask for a show of hands: “How many of you have a social media strategy already in place?”
+Ask for a show of hands: Survey questions are highly interactive for audiences, plus they can provide great insights helping you to quickly customize, review, or skip ahead.
+“How many of you have a social media strategy already in place?”
 “Have any of you ever been up in a hot air balloon?”

-Add a prop: “I’m going to pass the device around so you can all see how lightweight it is.”
+Add a prop: A great technique, especially for those kinesthetic learners in your audience.
+“I’m going to pass the device around, so you can all feel how lightweight it is.”
 “As you’ll see in the brochure, the before-and-after shots are quite amazing.”

-Ask for their input: “Who can tell us…?”
-“Would anyone care to share how…?”
-Be careful here – you run the risk of someone stealing the floor from you, so maintain control of the crowd and the time.
+Ask for their input: “Would anyone care to share how…?”
+“What do you see as the downside of Option 1?”
+Be careful here.
+You run the risk of someone stealing the floor from you, so maintain control of the crowd and the clock.

-Demonstrate something: “Once you click on this link, the drop-down box will appear.”
+Demonstrate something: Or better yet, have the audience demo it as you instruct.
+“When you click on this link, the drop-down box will appear.”
 “This yoga position is especially good for your back.”

 © 2017 Jill Bremer • All Rights Reserved